tirachrach950-sys/requirement-analysis/README.md

 2. **Guides Design and Development:**
    Well-analyzed requirements serve as a blueprint for designers and developers, ensuring that the system is built correctly from the start.
+## Key Activities in Requirement Analysis

+Requirement Analysis involves several important activities that ensure the software meets stakeholder needs.
+The key activities are:

+- **Requirement Gathering:**
+  Collecting information about what the stakeholders want from the system using interviews, surveys, questionnaires, and observations.

+- **Requirement Elicitation:**
+  Refining and exploring gathered information through discussions, brainstorming sessions, and prototyping to uncover hidden needs and expectations.

+- **Requirement Documentation:**
+  Recording the requirements in a structured and clear format, such as requirement specifications, use cases, and user stories.

+- **Requirement Analysis and Modeling:**
+  Organizing and analyzing requirements to identify relationships, priorities, and potential conflicts.
+Creating visual models like use case diagrams to better understand the system.

+- **Requirement Validation:**
+  Reviewing requirements with stakeholders to ensure they are complete, feasible, and correctly reflect business needs before development begins.

 3. **Improves Software Quality:**
    Understanding user needs and expectations reduces the likelihood of defects, ensures user satisfaction, and helps deliver a reliable and efficient system.